SamuelBucheliZ/bfh-apptrans-exercise/README.md

 ### Second Phase: "Cloud Evaluation" & Review
 - work on your backlog
-- prepare a short presentation (5-10 minutes) for your fellow students with 3-5 of the following topics:
+- prepare a short presentation (max.
+5 minutes) for your fellow students with 2-3 of the following topics:
   - learnings
   - "aha!" moments
   - observations